shogun-mar/Ah-It-Appears-To-Have-Done-Something/README.md

 ## Installation and execution
 Python 3 required, the specific version of python used to write this project is Python 3.12 64 bit.
-All the necessary pip packages can be installed through this command in the windows command prompt or any other equivalent command line tool.
+All the necessary pip packages can be installed through this command in the windows command prompt or any other equivalent command line tool while in the main directory of the repository:

 ```
-pip3 install pygame numpy pillow comtypes pycaw
+pip install -r requirements.txt
 ```

 Written with Pygame 2.6.0, Numpy 2.0.1 and Pillow 10.4.0.